makrai/notes/potts2010-lm-understand.md

 * regularity, within sentences, across sentences, and potentially across documents and collections of documents.
-Present-day models might not benefit from all this latent structure, but future models surely will.
-A very rich
+Present-day models might not benefit from all this latent structure, but future models surely will

 # Objection: Language models lack communicative intent

-* ascribing intentions to other humans is incredibly difficult and inherently
+* ascribing intentions to other humans is incredibly difficult
 * we don’t know what cognitive primitives are necessary or sufficient for intentionality, so it is generally unclear what properties an AI system has to have in order to pass this bar; singling out language models seems unfair